amsicat3025/microbiome_website/README.md

 [UNDER CONSTRUCTION]
 A respository for the knowledge base for the Microbiome Metadata Crisis.

+A clone of Camille Sicat's microbiome-knowledge-base repo for GitHub Pages purposes.

 # Project Overview
 This repository is designed as a prototype knowledge base for the Microbiome Metadata Crisis (MMC) projects.
 It contains scripts to scrape data from ENA and is planned to contain integration with LLM for data analysis.